Jiedushi: 780s

 Shannan West Circuit Jiedushi was created in 780 and headquartered in Liang Prefecture (梁州) (east of Hanzhong, Shaanxi).
 It was annexed by Wang Jian in 902.

 Heyang Sancheng Jiedushi was created in 781 and headquartered in Heyang (河陽) (south of Mengzhou).
 It controlled Mengzhou and Mengjin.

-Yiwu Army Jiedushi was created in 782 and headquartered in Dingzhou (in Hebei).
-Sun Fangjian (孫方諫) was a jiedushi of Yiwu Army.
+Yiwu Military Province was created in 782, headquartered at Dingzhou in modern Baoding, Hebei.

 Henghai Army Jiedushi was created in 785 and lasted until 829.
 It was headquartered in Cangzhou (southeast Hebei) and controlled Cang, Jing, De, and Di prefectures.

 Xiasui Jiedushi was created in 787 and controlled Xia, Sui, Yin, and You prefectures in Shenmu and south Ih Ju League, Inner Mongolia.

 790s

 Wuning Jiedushi was created in 795 and headquartered in Xuzhou.
 Shi Pu was a jiedushi of Wuning.
 Wang Shi was appointed jiedushi of Wuning in 862.

 813

 Caizhou Jiedushi controlled Cai, Shen, and Guang prefectures around 813.
 It was headquartered in Runan, southeast Henan.

 Chenxu Jiedushi was in charge of Chen and Xu prefectures around 813.
 It was headquartered in Xuchang.

 Eyue Jiedushi was in charge of E, Mian, An, Huang, Qi, and Yue prefectures around 813.
 It was headquartered in Jiangxia (Wuchang, Hubei).

 Xiangyang Jiedushi controlled Xiang, Deng, Fu, Ying, Tang, Sui, Jun, and Fang prefectures in north Hubei and southwest Henan around 813.
 It was headquartered in Xiangyang.

 Xusi Jiedushi controlled Xu, Su, and Hao prefectures around 813.
 It was headquartered in Xuzhou.

 Zhenghua Jiedushi controlled Zheng and Hua prefectures around 813.
 It was headquartered in Baima.